mehmetkurban/Ar-Bilgi-Java/README.md

-# Ar-Bilgi-JavaAndroid
+# Ar-Bilgi-Java projects
-The file include many projects about Java&amp;Android
+The file include many projects about JavaCore and JSP